Pool-Of-Tears/SuperHero-Quotes/README.md

 </details>

 ## Collection updates:
-Quotes collection will be updated frequently from new movie releases from both Marvel & DCU or whenever i have some great findings!
-(Please see CHANGES.md file to stay in loop with new additions.)
+Quotes collection gets updated frequently from new movie releases by both Marvel & DCU or whenever i have some great findings!
+Please checkout [CHANGES.md](https://github.com/starry69/SuperHero-Quotes/blob/main/CHANGES.md) file to stay in loop with new additions :)

 ## Contribute